 From La Fortuna BY TRANSFER

-Taking a TRANSFER (👉price) is the quickest and most comfortable choice, as it takes you directly from La Fortuna to La Pavona pier.
+Taking a SHUTTLE +BOAT (👉price) is the quickest and most comfortable choice, as it takes you directly from La Fortuna to La Pavona pier.
 From there, you can catch a boat to get to the Tortuguero.